OneWorld Offers Tips on How to Display an Urn at Home

 Location in your home

 Once the location is determined, consider style when choosing a cremation urn.
-It’s important to keep a few things in mind:
+It’s important to keep a few things in mind, including:

-- color schemes, décor, ambience, and personality of the room in which the urn will be located
+- What are the color schemes, décor, ambience, and personality of the room in which the urn will be located?

 The placement of a cremation urn ideally provides comfort, closeness and a connection that will endure for a long time.
-And when you find that perfect place in your home, you will know it in your heart and there the urn will reside.
+When you find that perfect place in your home, you will know it in your heart and there the urn will reside.

 Being Happy with the Placement of Your Loved One

 While a crematorium offers a wide variety of services, the decision about what to do with the cremains is up to you.
 If you have decided that your loved one will be kept in your home, you have plenty of options for choosing a meaningful, respectful display that honors their life and memory.

 At OneWorld Memorials, we offer a variety of designs and styles to commemorate many altar ideas.
 Decades of expertise, experience and craftsmanship are displayed in the urns and other keepsakes we offer.
 We work directly with manufacturers in order to find exquisite items at a cost below what a funeral home would offer.